+Report the administration of nirsevimab with code 96372 (injection, subcutaneous or intramuscular).
 Do not report immunization administration codes 90461-90462 or 90471-90472 for the injection of nirsevimab, as these codes are limited to the administration of vaccine and toxoid products.
-During the transition to the new codes, payer policies may require reporting 96372 therapeutic, prophylactic, or diagnostic injection instead of 96380 and 96381.
-The AAP is working with payers to update their payment systems and payment policies.
 See examples of reporting administration of nirsevimab along with other services in the coding vignettes below.